-The Camp Director holds an Opening Roundtable Meeting for Scoutmasters at the OA Shelter on Sunday evening to introduce the Area Directors and convey relevant camp information.
+The Camp Director holds an Opening Roundtable Meeting for Scoutmasters and SPLs at the OA Shelter on Sunday evening at 7:15 pm to introduce the Area Directors and convey relevant camp information.
 The Trading Post will be open for snacks, souvenirs, and program items.
 Our Program Director and camp staff will hold the Opening Campfire Program at 8:30 p.m.
 By the end of the Campfire Program, you'll be ready for some shut-eye to prepare for the next day!